gabriellst/TreasureHuntGame/README.md

 # The Treasure Hunt!

 Hey everyone!
-My first college end-of-semester final project consisted in creating a game similar to minefield games.
+My first end-of-semester final project at UFPB consisted in creating a game similar to minefield games.

 ### Here's what my team got up with - Treasure Hunt!